Agustín Fernández (composer)

-Agustín Fernández (born 10 March 1958) is a Bolivian composer who has lived and worked in the United Kingdom since 1984.
-In March 2020 Fernández was found guilty of 13 sexual offences, including rape and sexual assault, for which he was sentenced to 23 years in custody.
-He was absent from the ruling.
+Agustín Fernández (born 1958) is a Bolivian composer.

 Career

-In Bolivia Fernández began musical life as a child, singing and playing the charango in folk clubs.
-Still a teenager he worked as a violinist and then viola player with the National Symphony Orchestra and taught harmony at the National Conservatoire, while studying composition with Alberto Villalpando.
-He later studied in Japan with Takashi Iida and with Akira Ifukube, while working part-time at the Bolivian Embassy and as a language instructor.
+In Bolivia Fernández began musical life as a child, singing and playing the charango in folk clubs, including Peña Ollantay, Peña Naira and the country's then only television channel.
+Still a teenager he worked as a violinist and then principal viola with the National Symphony Orchestra and taught harmony at the National Conservatoire, while studying composition with Alberto Villalpando.
+He later studied in Japan with Takashi Iida and with Akira Ifukube, while working part-time at the Bolivian Embassy and as a language instructor at Nichisei Gakuin and later at Komagane Training Institute.

-In the United Kingdom, after obtaining a PhD at City University Fernández was composer-in-residence at Queen's University Belfast since 1990 until 1994.
-Following a year's lectureship at Dartington Colleague of Arts, he was a composition lecturer at Newcastle University from 1996 until 2007 and Professor of Composition there from 2007 until his resignation in 2019.
+In the United Kingdom, after obtaining an MMus at Liverpool University and a PhD at City University Fernández was composer-in-residence at Queen's University Belfast since 1990 until 1994.
+Following a year's lectureship at Dartington College of Arts, he worked as a composition lecturer at Newcastle University from 1996 until 2007 and Professor of Composition there from 2007 until his resignation in 2019.

 Fernández's work has been performed and acclaimed internationally, featuring at festivals such as Focus!, Summergarden (New York), ISEA (Montreal), International New Music Week (Bucharest), Latin American Music Festival (Caracas), Huddersfield Contemporary Music Festival, London International Opera Festival and many others.
 Some of his folk arrangements have been singled out for their wide appeal.